Last Updated: June 16th, 2026

 2) Inventory Is Expanding at a Controlled Pace

-Inventory is expected to improve due to:
+Inventory has improved due to:

 - Homeowners adjusting to higher borrowing costs and accepting that the 3% rate era isn’t returning soon